johnjoeallen/obsinity-java-sdk/README.md

 # obsinity-java-sdk
-Obsinity Java SDK, annotation driven framework for collecting events
+Obsinity Java SDK, annotation driven framework for collecting events.

+Provides @Journey, @Stage annotations for helping generate native Obsinity events, and OTEL compatible events that can be sent to Obsinity-engine